BGI-flexlab/DPGT/README.md

     --heterozygosity <FLOAT>              heterozygosity value used to compute prior likelihoods for any locus.
 [0.001] --indel-heterozygosity <FLOAT>        heterozygosity for indel calling.
 [1.25E-4] --heterozygosity-stdev <FLOAT>        standard deviation of heterozygosity for SNP and indel calling.
-[0.01] --ploidy <INT>                        ploidy (number of chromosomes) per sample.
+[0.01] --max-alternate-alleles <INT>         Maximum number of alternate alleles to genotype.
+[6] --ploidy <INT>                        ploidy (number of chromosomes) per sample.
 For pooled data, set to (Number of samples in each pool *
                                           Sample Ploidy).
 [2]
     --local                               run spark in local mode, useful for debug.